oracle/weblogic-deploy-tooling/site/config/target_env.md

 #### `credentials_method`

-This field specified how credentials in the model should be handled.
+This field specifies how credentials in the model should be handled.
 There are two values available:
 - `secrets` - the credentials in the model are replaced with references to Kubernetes secrets, and a UNIX script to create those secrets is produced.
 - `config_override_secrets` - the credentials in the model are replaced with placeholder values, such as `password1`, and a UNIX script to create corresponding Kubernetes secrets is produced.

 In both these cases, the script to create the Kubernetes secrets is written to `<output-directory>/create_k8s_secrets.sh`.
-You will need to update this scripts with credential values before executing
+You will need to update this script with credential values before executing

 #### `additional_output`